-I am interested in the biology of plant pathogenic fungi and how they interact with plants.
-Most projects in my lab are directed toward pathosystems involving species of Fusarium and Verticillium.
-This includes wilt diseases affecting strawberry, caused by Verticillium dahliae and Fusarium oxysporum.
+I am interested in the biology of plant associated fungi.
+Most projects in my lab are directed toward pathosystems involving species of Fusarium.
+This includes wilt diseases affecting strawberry, lettuce and blackberry caused by Fusarium oxysporum.
 Management of these diseases is achieved most effectively through genetic resistance, so we collaborate with plant breeders to identify and deploy genotypes that can sustain infections without significant reductions in yield.
-Another major focus of activity is on pitch canker, a disease affecting pines that is caused by Fusarium circinatum.
-This includes studies on the genetic determinants of virulence in the pathogen, and constitutive and induced disease resistance in the host.
+Another focus of activity is on pitch canker, a disease affecting pines that is caused by Fusarium circinatum.
+This includes studies of genetic variation in the capacity for F. circinatum to colonize corn and other species in the grass family.

 As a PostDoc in the Gordon Lab in the Department of Plant Pathology at U.C.
 Davis, I work mainly with Fusarium oxysporum on blackberries and strawberries and Fusarium species on lupine.
 Fusarium oxysporum has recently been identified as the cause of a wilt disease affecting blackberry in California and Mexico.
 The Fusarium wilt of blackberry study aimed to characterize the structure of the population of F. oxysporum based on pathogenicity, somatic compatibility and phylogenetic analyses.
 We found that pathogenic isolates used in this study were comprised of nine three-locus sequence types, each of which corresponded to a somatic compatibility group.
 Based on the unique host range of isolates causing wilt of blackberry, we have proposed that they be designated as a new forma specialis.
 Currently, genomic regions linked to the pathogenicity of F. oxysporum isolates that cause Fusarium wilt of blackberry are being studied in order to identify diagnostic markers.